olankens/petwards/README.md

 # <samp>FEEDBACK</samp>

-Built with the Spring framework and a three-tier architecture, it streamlines shelter management, beast creation, and adoption, along with advanced filtering capabilities, all through distinct layers for presentation, business logic, and data access.
+REST API built with the Spring framework and a three-tier architecture, it streamlines shelter management, beast creation, and adoption, along with advanced filtering capabilities, all through distinct layers for presentation, business logic, and data access.
 Developed as a group project by [clawyn](https://github.com/clawyn), [olankens](https://github.com/olankens), and [titou](https://github.com/DelaunoisThibault).

 # <samp>FEATURES</samp>